Why Use a Specialist Mortgage Broker for Pilots

 Approval Rates and Avoided Declines

 Every loan decline leaves a footprint on your credit file.
 Multiple declines in a short period can materially affect your ability to borrow elsewhere.
-Specialist brokers pre-qualify your application against the right lender's policy before submission, which dramatically reduces the risk of a decline and protects your credit file in the process.
+A credit enquiry from a declined application signals risk to other lenders, compounding the problem.

-Access to Lenders You Can't Reach Directly
+Access to Lenders You Cannot Reach Directly

-A large portion of the lenders with the most pilot-friendly policies don't deal directly with the public.
+A large portion of the lenders with the most pilot-friendly policies do not deal directly with the public.
 They operate through broker channels only.
-This includes several non-bank lenders with generous allowance policies, expat specialists, and second-tier lenders with flexible DTI treatment.
-Going direct to a bank closes off this entire segment of the market.
+This includes several non-bank lenders with generous allowance policies, expat specialists, and second-tier lenders with flexible debt-to-income (DTI) treatment.

 The Bottom Line

-For a pilot with straightforward PAYG income, a clean credit file, and a deposit above 20%, a bank may well approve your loan — but likely at a lower borrowing capacity and without the concessions you're entitled to.
-For any pilot with allowances, per diems, foreign income, contract work, or complex employment history, a specialist broker isn't just convenient — it's the difference between getting the right loan and getting the wrong one, or no loan at all.
+For a pilot with straightforward PAYG income, a clean credit file, and a deposit above 20%, a bank may well approve your loan.
+But likely at a lower borrowing capacity and without the professional concessions you are entitled to.